Siege of Yodfat: Roman siege

-In early June 67 a force of 1,000 cavalrymen arrived at Yodfat to seal off the town, followed a day later by the entire Roman army in the region: the Fifth, Tenth and Fifteenth legions, and auxiliaries consisting of Arabian archers and Syrian slingers.
+In early June 67 a force of 1,000 cavalrymen arrived at Yodfat to seal off the town, followed a day later by the entire Roman army in the region: the Legio V Macedonica, Legio X Fretensis and Legio XV Apollinaris, and auxiliaries consisting of Arab archers and Syrian slingers.
 Vespasian pitched his own camp north of the town, facing its only accessible side, while his forces surrounded the city.
 An assault against the wall on the second day of the siege failed, and after several days in which the defenders made a number of successful sorties against his forces, Vespasian decided to prosecute the siege with vigour.
-The Roman army then began building a siege ramp against the city walls, and when these works were disrupted by the Jews, Vespasian set 160 engines, catapults and ballistas, backed by lightly armed troops, slingers and archers, to dislodge the defenders from the walls.
-These were in turn met with repeated sallies by the besieged, but work on the ramp continued, raising it to the height of the battlements and forcing Ben-Matityahu to have the walls themselves raised.
+The Roman army then began building a siege ramp against the city walls, and when these works were disrupted by the Jews, Vespasian set 160 siege engines, catapults and ballistas, backed by lightly armed troops, slingers and archers, to dislodge the defenders from the walls.
+These were in turn met with repeated sallies by the besieged, but work on the ramp continued, raising it to the height of the battlements and forcing Jewish commander Yosef Ben-Matityahu (better known as Josephus) to have the walls themselves raised.

-Ben-Matityahu had Yodfat's limited supply of water rationed before the siege began.
-The Romans had heard of this and began to use their artillery to target efforts to draw water, hoping to exacerbate an already difficult situation and bring a swift end to the siege.
-The Jews confounded these expectations by wringing out their clothes over the battlements until the walls were running with water, leading the Romans to believe they had some hidden supply of water.
-According to Josephus, this had the double effect of strengthening Roman resolve to take the city by force and the defenders' resolve to fight, hoping to die by the sword rather than thirst or starvation.
+Ben-Matityahu had Yodfat's limited water supply rationed before the siege began.
+The Romans had heard of this and began using their artillery to target water-drawing efforts, hoping to exacerbate an already difficult situation and bring a swift end to the siege.
+The Jews confounded these expectations by wringing their clothes over the battlements until the walls ran with water, leading the Romans to believe they had a hidden water supply.
+According to Josephus, this had the double effect of strengthening the Romans' resolve to take the city by force and the defenders' resolve to fight, hoping to die by the sword rather than by thirst or starvation.